 Good oral health

 No bleeding when brushing and flossing

-Gums that bleed when flossing and brushing are a sign of weakness, inaccurately cared gums with an excessive oral bacteria.
-If this status is not cared it can lead to gum disease and other oral-related problems in the near future.
-In routine brushing and flossing, gums should not bleed.It is common to experience little bleeding while brushing and flossing.But this should not be ignored.It may be because of Dental Problems.But usually, it is because of gum disease.Normally bleeding does not pain so most of the people ignore it which is not good.Bleeding is the first indication of some problem with gums.
+Gums that bleed when flossing and brushing are a sign of weakness.Inaccurately cared gums with an excessive oral bacteria cause problems.
+If this status is not cared it can lead to gum disease and other oral-related problems.
+In routine brushing and flossing, gums should not bleed.It is common to experience little bleeding while brushing and flossing.But this should not be ignored.It may be because of Dental Problems.But usually, it is because of gum disease.Normally bleeding does not pain so most of the people ignore it.
+This is not good.Bleeding is the first indication of some problem with gums.

 Bleeding gums may be because of various reasons and one should consult a dentist.

 When gums are not pink and they are pale or bright red.This indicates a more serious health problem.It may be because of Anemia.When there are white patches on the inside of your mouth and on gums, this condition is called Leukoplakia.Although Leukoplakia is not harmful it may cause cancer.Vist your dentist and tell about patches